dell/karavi-observability/installer/README.md

 |
 |- Creating namespace karavi                                        Success
 |
-|- Copying vxflexos/config Secret from vxflexos to karavi           Success
+|- Copying Secret from vxflexos to karavi                           Success
 |
 |- Installing CertManager CRDs                                      Success
 |
 |- Installing Karavi Observability helm chart                       Success
+|
+|- Waiting for pods in namespace karavi to be ready                 Success
+|
+|- Copying Secret from vxflexos to karavi                           Success
+|
+|- Enabling Karavi Authorization for Karavi Observability           Success
 |
 |- Waiting for pods in namespace karavi to be ready                 Success
 ```

 # Offline Karavi Observability Helm Chart Installer